zhuoY121/sakai-repo/docs/docs.md

 </JarScanner>
 ```

-Comment the codes in ```tomcat-sakai-master/bin/setenv.sh```.
+Comment out the codes in ```tomcat-sakai-master/bin/setenv.sh```.
 And Add the following code to the top of this file.

 ```bash
 # Modify the path